nodiscc/xsrv/docs/appendices/virt-manager.md

 ### Manual

-Run virt-manager from the main menu and click `New virtual machine`
+Run virt-manager from your applications menu and click `New virtual machine`

 ![](https://i.imgur.com/1e2jNP0.png)